 Dependency Syntax

-requires key_A => key_B
+requires key_A => key_B: Ensures

-existence of key_B
+existence of key_B (not value of

-being positive) if key_A
+key_B being positive) if key_A exists

-(not value of key_A
+(not value of key_A being positive).

 requires ssl => domain @regex("\\.example\\.com$");